 Yea, music is very inspiring.
-Usually when I'm out at night, I like to drive and listen to music.
+Usually, when I'm out at night, I like to drive and listen to music.
 The music I listen to really inspires whatever I'm doing.
 It can totally change the mood.
-You put on one song and it can make you interested into this or that.
+You put on one song and it can make you interested in this or that.
 You can change it and not have the same interest.

 What/who is your biggest inspiration in life?

 Photographer wise, Stephen Shore, William Eggleston, and there's a whole long list of others.
 At least their work, not to say they are my idols but the stuff they do definitely super inspiring to me and everybody else that's involved in this.

 Your photos almost seem very cinematic (shot wise) are you someone who takes inspiration from movies?
 Do you have a favorite director or movie that has influenced you at all?